DataRookies/DataRookiesLearningPortal/docs/Bonus 2: Competitions and Challenges.md

+---
+id: bonus2
-# Bonus 2: Competitions and Challenges
+title: "Bonus 2: Competitions and Challenges"
+---

 Here you can find links to websites where you can participate in Data Science challenges.